 The time to move towards more modern police reporting tools is running down fast, and police departments will do well to heed its call.
-Automated police reporting solutions are no longer a “nice-to-have,” but a “must-have,” as recent data from our second annual Role of Technology in Law Enforcement Paperwork Survey suggests.
+Automated police reporting solutions are no longer a “nice-to-have,” but a “must-have,” as recent data from our 2019 Role of Technology in Law Enforcement Paperwork Survey suggests.

 The law enforcement professionals who responded to our survey say they want more robust solutions to help with incident reporting.
 They also agree that manual and disconnected documentation processes impact their work, community service, and contribute to burnout and can affect their safety.